Quil launches in-home health monitoring solution as telemedicine usage explodes

 Quil plans to launch Assure by Q3 2021, following a series of pilots this December.

-“Consumer health platforms fall short of delivering on the promise of engagement, wearable monitoring technologies are limiting, and caregivers are often left in the dark,” Quil CEO Carina Edwards said in a statement.
-“Quil is rethinking the whole aging at home experience with an integrated platform that fits into our daily lives.
-Personalized education and step-by-step guidance to engage consumers and caregivers combined with in-home smart sensors to monitor health in real time are just the beginning.”

 Launched in 2018 as a partnership between Independence Blue Cross and Comcast, Quil provides health itineraries via an app that can be prescribed by doctors or offered through insurance carriers.
-The company also provides educational content, including documents, surveys, and videos covering pre- and post-op care and at-home physical therapies.
+The company also offers educational content, including documents, surveys, and videos covering pre- and post-op care and at-home physical therapies.

 Comcast subscribers can say the phrase “Quil Health” into their television remotes to access Quil’s on-demand content.
 In addition, the cable giant offers a home security system that includes sensors and AI capable of detecting customers’ movements for health monitoring.

-Quil Health recently launched the COVID-19 Preparedness Tool, which provides up-to-the-minute information on the novel coronavirus, including a symptoms checklist, recommendations from the U.S. Centers for Disease Control and Prevention, and tips on how to care for a family member with COVID-19.
-The tool focuses on overall wellness, providing instructions on self-care, stress reduction, and in-home exercise techniques, as well as finding a work/life balance while working from home, best practices for child care, and guides to homeschooling.
+Quil Health recently launched the COVID-19 Preparedness Tool, which provides up-to-the-minute information, including a symptom checklist, recommendations from the U.S. Centers for Disease Control and Prevention, and tips on how to care for a family member who has contracted the virus.
+The tool focuses on overall wellness, providing instructions on self-care, stress reduction, and in-home exercise techniques, as well as establishing a work/life balance while working from home, best practices for child care, and guides to homeschooling.